 Dorset walks offer an exceptional mix of awe inspiring coastline, ancient woodland, rolling chalk downlands and secluded river valleys.
 It makes for a true rambler’s paradise and there are walks of all lengths, for all abilities.
 With just over half of our landscape designated as Areas of Outstanding Natural Beauty (AONB) you're assured the perfect backdrop for your walk!

-Tread in the footsteps of smugglers along one of the world’s most famous rambles, the South West Coast Path, Enjoy the views as you imaging the thrilling tale of smuggling and dastardly deeds made famous by the J. Meade Faulkner novel, Moonfleet.
+Tread in the footsteps of smugglers along one of the world’s most famous rambles, the South West Coast Path.
+Enjoy the views as you imagine the thrilling tales of smuggling and dastardly deeds made famous by the J. Meade Faulkner novel, Moonfleet.

-The Sika Trail is a popular 2 mile circular walk through Wareham Forest.
+The Sika Trail is a popular 7 mile circular walking and cycling through Wareham Forest.
 Stroll through the pine trees and heathland and if you're lucky you might spot a Sika Deer which the trail is named after.

-If you’re a seasoned walker and crave the challenge of a long distance hike, we have plenty of trails to satisfy your urge.
+If you’re a seasoned walker and crave the challenge of a long distance hike, we have plenty of trails to keep your step count in check.
 The Dorset section of the Wessex Ridgeway runs from Ashmore in the north, past ancient hill forts and the Cerne Abbas Giant on its winding way to the coast at Lyme Regis, and the Stour Valley Way follows the magnificent River Stour on its journey to Christchurch Harbour.